pete-murphy/haskell-book/src/26/README.md

 ## 26.10 MonadIO aka zoom-zoom

 There's more than one way to skin a cat and there's more than one way to lift and action over additional structure. `MonadIO` is a different design than `MonadTrans` because rather than lifting through one layer at a time, `MonadIO` is intended to keep lifting your `IO` action until it is lifted over all structure embedded in the outermost `IO` type.
 The idea here is that you'd write `liftIO` once and it would instantiate to all of the following types:

+## 26.12 Monads do not commute

+Remember that monads in general do not commute, and you aren't guaranteed something sensible for every possible combination of types.
+The kit we have for constructing and using monad transformers is useful but is not a license to not think!

+> In mathematics, a binary operation is commutative if changing the order of the operands does not change the result.